n. Provisions, Contingent liabilities and contingent assets Provisions

 Impairment of financial assets

 a.
-Financial assets that are debt instruments, and are measured at amortised cost e.g., loans, debt securities, deposits, trade receivables and bank balance.
+Financial assets measured at amortised cost e.g., loans, debt securities, deposits, trade receivables and bank balance.

 b.
-Financial assets that are debt instruments and are measured as at FVTOCI.
+Financial assets that are measured as at FVTOCI.

 c.
 Trade receivables or any contractual right to receive cash or another financial asset that result from transactions that are within the scope of Ind AS 115 Revenue from contracts with customers.

 d.
-Loan commitments which are not measured as at FVTPL.
+Loan commitments and financial guarantee which are not measured as at FVTPL.

-The Company follows ‘simplified approach' for recognition of impairment loss allowance on trade receivables or contract assets.
+The Company follows ‘simplified approach’ for recognition of impairment loss allowance on trade receivables and contract assets.
 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.
+The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.

 For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
 If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on 12-month ECL.